10Dimensional/InspOrg/wp-content/plugins/accordion-shortcodes/readme.txt

 **openfirst**: Sets whether the first accordion item is open by default.
 This setting will be overridden if **openall** is set to true.
 Set `openfirst="true/false"` on the opening accordion tag like this: `[accordion openfirst="true"]`.
 Default is `false`.

 **openall**: Sets whether all accordion items are open by default.
-It is recommened that this setting be used with **clicktoclose**.
+It is recommended that this setting be used with **clicktoclose**.
 Set `openall="true/false"` on the opening accordion tag like this: `[accordion openall="true"]`.
 Default is `false`.

 **clicktoclose**: Sets whether clicking an open title closes it.
 Set `clicktoclose="true/false"` on the opening accordion tag like this: `[accordion clicktoclose="true"]`.
 Default is `false`.

 **scroll**: Sets whether to scroll to the title when it's clicked open.
 This is useful if you have a lot of content within your accordion items.
 Set `scroll="true/false"` on the opening accordion tag like this: `[accordion scroll="true"]`.
 Default is `false`.

+**tag**: Set the global HTML tag to use for all accordion titles.
+Set `tag="h2"` on the opening accordion tag like this: `[accordion tag="h2"]`.
+Default is `h3`.

-You can also set the HTML tag for the titles of each item by added `tag="tagname"` to each `[accordion-item]` shortcode.
+You can also set the HTML tag for the titles of each accordion item individually by adding `tag="tagname"` to each `[accordion-item]` shortcode.
 Make sure to **not** include the angle brackets around the tag name.
-Example: to use `<h2>` instead of the default `<h3>` tag: `[accordion-item title="Item title" tag="h2"]Item content[/accordion-item]`
+Example: to use `<h2>` instead of the default `<h3>` tag: `[accordion-item title="Item title" tag="h2"]Item content[/accordion-item]`.
+Using a tag attribute on an individual accordion item will override the global setting.
+The list of valid tags is: h1, h2, h3, h4, h5, h6, p, div.

+**semantics**: You can change the entire semantic structure of the accordions to use a definition list (dl, dt, dd) by setting `semantics="dl"` on the opening accordion tag like this: `[accordion semantics="dl"]`.
+By default the accordion will use `div` tags for the wrapper and content containers.
+If you set this option to `dl`, it is recommended that you do not also use the `tag` option.
+This feature is not selectable from the accordion button dialog box and must be added manually.

+= Filtering Shortcodes =

+You can filter the settings and content of the shortcodes by adding some simply code to the functions.php file of your theme.

+For example, you could set the `openfirst` option for all accordions across the entire site using:

+    add_filter('shortcode_atts_accordion', 'set_accordion_shortcode_defaults', 10, 3);
+    function set_accordion_shortcode_defaults($atts) {
+        // Override the openfirst setting here
+        $atts['openfirst'] = true;
+        return $atts;
+    }

 = Issues/Suggestions =

 For bug reports or feature requests or if you'd like to contribute to the plugin you can check everything out on [Github](https://github.com/philbuchanan/Accordion-Shortcodes/).

+= Additional Thanks =

+Thank you to [dgrevink](https://github.com/dgrevink) for his support in developing the item IDs and direct linking feature.

+== Screenshots ==

+1. The Accordion Group and Accordion Item shortcode buttons in the editor
+2. The Accordion Group shortcode insertion dialog box
+3. The Accordion Item shortcode insertion dialog box

 == Changelog ==
-= 1.2.2 =
-* Added option to scroll page to title when it's clicked open
-* Added detection for SCRIPT_DEBUG to load minified JavaScript conditionally

-= 1.2.1 =
-* Added option to open all items by default

-= 1.2 =
-* Fixed a potential error with headers already being sent
-* Fixed an issue with the SVN repo
-* Code cleanup

-= 1.1.1 =
-* Added link to documentation from plugins page
-* Added FAQs to readme

-= 1.1 =
-* **WARNING**: This update makes HTML structure changes and will require changes to your CSS
-* New HTML structure, based on class names
-* HTML now validates properly
-* Added localization support for error messages

-= 1.0.4 =
-* Added option to close an open item by clicking the title

-= 1.0.3 =
-* Added option to open the first item by default
-* Fixed an issue where clicking an already open item will close and reopen it
-* Added better inline documentation
-* Added minified JavaScript file

-= 1.0.2 =
-* Added setting to disable auto closing of accordion items
-* Better handling of accordion items with no title attribute set
-* Updated minimum WordPress version requirement (should still work down to 2.8, but not supported)

-= 1.0.1 =
-* Checks if the class exists before trying to create it
-* Updated readme

-= 1.0 =
+= 2.0 =
-* Initial release
+* NEW: Buttons in the editor to easily add shortcodes with various settings
+* NEW: Support for item IDs on accordion items and direct linking to a specific item
+* NEW: Change the entire semantic structure of your accordions by using definition lists
+* ENHANCED: Class added if JavaScript is disabled (so you can style your accordions differently if necessary)
+* ENHANCED: Each accordion now has its own unique ID (accordion-1, accordion-2...) so you can target each one on a page
+* FIXED: A few incredibly small bugs/annoyances

 == Upgrade Notice ==
-= 1.2.2 =
-Added option to scroll page to title when it's clicked open (useful if your accordion items contain a lot of content).

-= 1.2.1 =
-Added option to open all items by default.

-= 1.2 =
-General code cleanup and bug fixes.

-= 1.1.1 =
-Added a link to plugin documentation from the plugins page for easy access.

-= 1.1 =
-**WARNING**: This update makes HTML structure changes and will require changes to your CSS.

-= 1.0.4 =
-Added an option to close an item by clicking the title.

-= 1.0.3 =
-Added an option to open the first item by default.
-Fixed a bug that caused open items to close and reopen when clicking them.

-= 1.0.2 =
-Added an option to disable auto closing of accordion items.

-= 1.0.1 =
-Minor code updates.

-= 1.0 =
+= 2.0 =
-Initial release.
+Big changes for version 2.0!
+See the [changelog](http://wordpress.org/plugins/accordion-shortcodes/changelog/) for details.